 The route takes you through the heart of The City, going down Threadneedle Street (for the Bank of England, Royal Exchange and Mansion House) and Ludgate Circus (St. Paul's Cathedral).
 If you look to the left as you pass St. Paul's you can also get a glimpse of the Tate Modern across the Thames.

 Next up is Fleet Street and the Royal Courts of Justice.
 The Strand will then take you down to Charing Cross and Trafalgar Square (for the National Gallery and Nelson's Column).
 Turning left, the bus will then take you down Whitehall towards Parliament Square, where you can see the Houses of Parliament, Big Ben and Westminster Abbey.
 (Remember to look out for Banqueting House, Horse Guards and Downing Street along the way.)

 You will probably want to get off at this point, as your little bus tour will have less interest once you pass Westminster.
 But if you stay on until the end then you'll get a glimpse of Westminster Cathedral, Sloane Square and King's Road before heading into Fulham.

 Lots of people will dismiss this "tour" as being a waste of time... it's just a bus, they will say.
 But take a tip from us -- it's definitely worth doing.
-Drummerboy has been on it himself and written a review of what you can see.
+Craig has been on it himself and written a review of what you can see.
+He's also put together a marathon bus journey around London which strings lots of different buses together.
 If you'd like to compare the details with a proper sightseeing bus, then check out the Big Bus Tour and Original Bus Tour.

 Have you got a review?
 Or a question about this event?